Cactus: Classification

-Molecular phylogenetic studies have supported the monophyly of three of these subfamilies (not Pereskioideae), but have not supported all of the tribes or even genera below this level; indeed, a 2011 study found only 39% of the genera in the subfamily Cactoideae sampled in the research were monophyletic.
+Molecular phylogenetic studies have supported the monophyly of three of these subfamilies, but not Pereskioideae; nor have they supported all of the tribes or even genera below this level.
+A 2011 study found only 39% of the genera in the subfamily Cactoideae sampled in the research were monophyletic.
 Classification of the cacti currently remains uncertain and is likely to change.

 Phylogeny and evolution

 Phylogeny

 A 2005 study suggested the genus Pereskia as then circumscribed (Pereskia sensu lato) was basal within the Cactaceae, but confirmed earlier suggestions it was not monophyletic, i.e., did not include all the descendants of a common ancestor.
 The Bayesian consensus cladogram from this study is shown below with subsequent generic changes added.

 A 2011 study using fewer genes but more species also found that Pereskia s.l. was divided into the same clades, but was unable to resolve the members of the "core cacti" clade.
 It was accepted that the relationships shown above are "the most robust to date."

 Leuenbergeria species (Pereskia s.l.
 Clade A) always lack two key features of the stem present in most of the remaining "caulocacti": like most non-cacti, their stems begin to form bark early in the plants' life and also lack stomata—structures that control admission of air into a plant and hence control photosynthesis.
 By contrast, caulocacti, including species of Rhodocactus and the remaining species of Pereskia s.s., typically delay forming bark and have stomata on their stems, thus giving the stem the potential to become a major organ for photosynthesis.
 (The two highly specialized species of Maihuenia are something of an exception.)

 The first cacti are thought to have been only slightly succulent shrubs or small trees whose leaves carried out photosynthesis.
 They lived in tropical areas that experienced periodic drought.
 If Leuenbergeria is a good model of these early cacti, then, although they would have appeared superficially similar to other trees growing nearby, they had already evolved strategies to conserve water (some of which are present in members of other families in the order Caryophyllales).
 These strategies included being able to respond rapidly to periods of rain, and keeping transpiration low by using water very efficiently during photosynthesis.
 The latter was achieved by tightly controlling the opening of stomata.
 Like Pereskia species today, early ancestors may have been able to switch from the normal C3 mechanism, where carbon dioxide is used continuously in photosynthesis, to CAM cycling, in which when the stomata are closed, carbon dioxide produced by respiration is stored for later use in photosynthesis.